Horseradish Sauce

 Take holiday Prime Rib or leftover Roast Beef Sandwiches to the next level with this better-than-store-bought Sauce made in minutes.

 Horseradish Sauce is a milder way to enjoy prepared horseradish without completely losing its spicy mustard-pepper flavor and pungency.
 This steak sauce is goes perfectly with a medium-rare Filet Mignon and it’s a must have with any fancy holiday dinner like Prime Rib Roast.
-Guests will think this Horseradish Sauce came from the deli of a gourmet store instead of your kitchen!
+Guests will think this sauce came from the deli of a gourmet store instead of your kitchen!

 Yield 24 servings